SabreDevStudio/api-style-guides/README.md

 ## Where Is It?

-The [**RESTful API Style Guide**](RESTfulAPIStyleGuide.md), being an artifact for developers, is under revision control in this git repo.
+The [RESTful API Style Guide](RESTfulAPIStyleGuide.md), being an artifact for developers, is under revision control in this git repo.

 ## Asking for Your Help